Basic Data Management in the de.NBI Cloud

 You will learn in the next sections how to apply these tools.

-5. Grant access to the workshop organizers (Sebastian Jünemann and Abhijeet Shah).
+5. Grant access to the workshop organizers (Sebastian Jünemann and Abhijeet Shah), or your collaborators.
 This way these members get ssh access to your VM and can help you in case something does not work as expected.
+Additional Users

 7. Confirm the checkboxes and click on Start.

-Please note: It may take upto 10 minutes or more to spawn an instance and finish running the initial playbook to install and step all the software we will require.
+Please note: It may take up to 10 minutes or more to spawn an instance and finish running the initial playbook to install and set up all the software we will require.

 Section 2: Verify your VM properties and tools